I have the occasion to integrate some teams of developers through my different customer projects and jobs; often some of my teammates asked me:

 - What are the basic tools that we have to use to begin well with the SharePoint developments?

-- Which tools I should have to use to do...?
+- What tools I should have to use to do...?

 - I am not familiar with this way of working, how can I do it?